mojofunk/ardour-docs/bugs/untracked.md

 - Tracks added while transport rolling are not played back

 - Ctrl + 't' to select all tracks and the 'F' to fit selected tracks causes canvas drawing issues at bottom of track area

 - Drag and drop plugin from one track to another in mixer causes segv, may be windows specific.

 - Removal of Nomad Factory BusDriver plugin causes segv(Windows 32-bit), not sure if the issue is specific to this plugin

 - On windows the Ardour session files do not have an associated icon(it looks like a default one)

 - When play midi notes as they are selected is enabled, loading a session causes midi notes to be played, rather than just when they are selected.

 - Changing track color doesn't work if part of a group.
 When right clicking on a track header and selecting color if tracks are in group, the group color overrides the track color.
 This is fine I guess but not very obvious and made me think it was a bug, perhaps it should warn the user that changing the track color will have no affect as it is part of a group or just display a dialog that asks "This track is part of a group and while the track is part of a group the group color will override the track color, Do you want to change the color for the group?
 Yes/No

 - On Windows if the audio engine is started and then I change for instance the samplerate setting in the RME config window, then it causes the application to freeze/crash.

-- In the new track dialog when entering a name, hitting enter should accept the name close the dialog(create tracks), currently it does nothing.
+- In the new track dialog when entering a name, hitting enter should accept the name and close the dialog(add tracks), currently it does nothing.

 - When Session Setup or Audio Setup windows are present the Gnome 3 window manager won't tab to other applications.
 Window type/hint issue?

 - Insert/Remove time dialog does not specify where the time will be inserted

 - The name of the mode of the clock should be displayed in Insert/Remove time dialogs

+- Pressing the Esc key while trimming a MIDI note event leaves note in strange state.

+- Unable to undo cancelled drag of MIDI event.
+Pressing the Esc key to cancel drag of MIDI note event moves the event without adding ability to undo/redo.

+- What is the black "Ghost note" being drawn in draw mode when over a MIDI region

+- Black Ghost note in Draw mode does not reflect correct length of added midi event.

+- Drawing MIDI events across region boundaries indicates incorrect note placement? debatable whether ghost note should be shown past region end

+- Trimming the length of a MIDI region and then undo doesn't display MIDI events

+- Trimming MIDI start or end points results in missing(perhaps moved) event, Can't reproduce any more.

+- Unable to trim/move single MIDI event to grid, unable to produce.

+- Switching from Range mode to Draw mode does not hide range selection rectangle

+- If Snap/Grid mode is set to Beats/X then MIDI events should not be able to be created that are smaller than the current snap to/grid setting

+- Using draw mode, clicking to draw MIDI event and only moving one pixel results in MIDI event not being created

+- Quantize dialog should be labelled to indicate that it is operating on the Region Selection e.g. label should be "Quantize Selected Regions".

+- Scrolling on selected notes should not change note velocity without a modifier.
+This makes it hard to navigate and causes changing velocity unintentionally(nearly always).

+- I'm not sold on vertical scroll scrolling by track rather than a pixel based scroll, It makes it hard to predict where a scroll will end up as larger tracks mean a "faster" scroll speed.

+- Should scroll(not autoscroll) be disabled during drag or an option to prevent scrolling and zooming? perhaps I'm just uncoordinated.

+- If loop end marker and session end marker are on the same position then moving the end marker also moves the loop marker

+- Shortcut for Duplicate Range(perhaps others) doesn't always work, right clicking on the range to bring up the menu and then clicking outside the menu to hide it and then using the shortcut will now work.

+- If two Regions are overlapping and the one on the right is on top then selecting the region on top first and then the region underneath, then duplicating them will put the region that was on top underneath.
+Selecting from left to right duplicates with wha appears to be the correct layering.

+- State of Auto-play in Import dialog is not stored and restored between application executions

+- Shifting the contents of a region by Trimming and holding Ctrl stops if the cursor moves outside the canvas.
+Makes it hard to trim contents at start of timeline.

+- In the ExportDialog, if you are on the last FilePage and delete export format you end up on a blank page and the 'add another format' button does not work.
+  Either when deleting the current visible format, the page should be changed to the last format, or the 'add another format' button should be fixed.